 Response - The proposal accords with this statement as it is appropriately located to ensure that existing rural activities are not inappropriately prejudiced by the development.
-The temporary nature of the proposal also ensures that the ongoing viability of the Rural Zone is not adversely affected.

-- (3) Within the Rural "Zone", "development": - a) maintains the environment, including soil, air and water, compatible with healthy natural systems and ensures public health and safety; - b) protects good quality agricultural land (GQAL) from fragmentation, alienation or encroachment of incompatible land "uses" in accordance with State Planning Policy 1/92 - Development and Conservation of Agricultural Land; - c) is located, designed and operated in a manner that protects and enhances the predominant rural scale, intensity, form and character; - d) maintains the rural amenity; - e) does not prejudice or impact adversely on other "uses", particularly "sensitive land uses", including those within other "zones"; - f) does not prejudice or unduly impact on mineral resources or their extraction; - g) has an appropriately designed access to the road network, and traffic generated by the development does not impact adversely on the local road network; - h) does not adversely impact on areas and sites of conservation importance, including cultural and high landscape values; - i) is located and designed in ways that minimise the need for flood and landslide mitigation, and to protect people and premises from such natural events; - j) has water supply, stormwater disposal, sustainable effluent and waste disposal and power, to appropriate standards, adequate for the "use"; and - k) does not impact adversely on infrastructure.
+- (3) Within the Rural "Zone", "development": - a) maintains the environment, including soil, air and water, compatible with healthy natural systems and ensures public health and safety; - b) protects good quality agricultural land (GQAL) from fragmentation, alienation or encroachment of incompatible land "uses" in accordance with State Planning Policy 1/92 - Development and Conservation of Agricultural Land; - c) is located, designed and operated in a manner that protects and enhances the predominant rural scale, intensity, form and character; - d) maintains the rural amenity; - e) does not prejudice or impact adversely on other "uses", particularly "sensitive land uses", including those within other "zones"; - f) does not prejudice or unduly impact on mineral resources or their extraction; - g) has an appropriately designed access to the road network, and traffic generated by the development does not impact adversely on the local road network; - h) does not adversely impact on areas and sites of conservation importance, including cultural and high landscape values; - i) is located and designed in ways that minimise the need for flood and landslide mitigation, and to protect people and premises from such natural events; - has water supply, stormwater disposal, sustainable effluent and waste disposal and power, to appropriate standards, adequate for the "use"; and - k) does not impact adversely on infrastructure.

-Response - The proposal meets the above requirements for development within the Rural Zone.
+Response -The proposal meets the above requirements for development within the Rural Zone.
 As evidenced in the various specialist reports submitted as part of this development application it is evident that the proposal will maintain the environment, ensure that other uses are adversely affected and will not adversely impact site of conservation importance.